Rarely life-threatening but always irritating, the common cold is just a fact of life for humans. But can dogs get colds?

 Dogs can get infections that make them sneeze and sniffle, just like we do.
 However, your dog’s cold symptoms could also be the result of a more serious disease.

 What Is a Cold?

 The causes of colds in dogs are similar.
 There is not one specific virus that gets the label “cold virus.”
 Instead, several different viruses can cause cold symptoms in dogs.
-Some of these are more serious than others, which is why it is important to treat your dog’s cold symptoms with a little more gravity than you might treat a cold in yourself.
+Some of these are more serious than others, which is why it is important to treat your dog’s cold symptoms with a little more gravity than you might treat a human cold.

 What Are the Symptoms of Colds in Dogs?

 You may recognize some of your own cold symptoms in the symptoms of colds in dogs.